 Endeavour – Hannah Letts

-KS5 – Steve Hoskins
+Pioneer – Steve Hoskins

 Sarah Young, Head Teacher

-Joanna Rand, Deputy Head Teacher
+Shelley Taylor, Deputy Head Teacher

 Monitoring progress and achievements by pupils is an integral part of Sidestrand Hall School.
 At Sidestrand Hall School we use ‘Solar’ to record children’s achievements.
 This information is monitored by teachers and members of the senior leadership team.
+This tracks pupils’ progress using the Norfolk Assessment Pathways (NAPS) devised by all of the Norfolk Complex Needs Schools in response to the Government removing National Curriculum levels.
+This is monitored and moderated throughout the year.
+Each Key Stage prepares a SOLAR report to identify pupils who may not be making expected progress and who may require specific interventions.

 If a child/young person is identified as making lower progress than expected then intervention and support will be discussed to support the child/young person.